 Update September 23, 2021: MEDA-ATTEINDRE has received proposals from more than 90 local organizations since the launch of its grant fund in November 2020.
 Due to the overwhelming response, we are no longer actively seeking new proposals.
-You are always invited to submit your expression of interest, but you may not receive a response, as we have already identified over enough activities to reach our program targets.
+You are always invited to submit your expression of interest, but you may not receive a response, as we have already identified enough activities to reach our program targets.

 Thank you for your understanding.

 MEDA and the United States Agency for International Development (USAID), are working to provide targeted support for 30,000 micro, small and medium business enterprises (MSMEs) to become bankable enterprises.
 Through this project, these enterprises will be better able to grow, become more competitive, and generate jobs within trade areas across Haiti.

 The name ‘ATTEINDRE’ was chosen to convey the project’s objective: For MSMEs to attain greater economic resiliency and overcome the barriers they face to starting and running stable businesses.

 The goal of USAID ATTEINDRE (ATTAIN) is to support the creation of an ecosystem of financial and business advisory service providers whose products and services are tailored to the needs of MSMEs.
 This will allow MSMEs to operate in an enabling environment oriented to their long-term growth, which in turn can contribute sustainably to household income, business expansion and job creation.

 The USAID ATTEINDRE project is working to directly impact 30,000 companies by enhancing their productivity and supporting their access to inclusive financial products and services (including digital payments).
 Indirectly, the project is increasing the incomes of women, men, young people, and families through resilient business growth and job creation.